-When the Plucar’s term concluded in the summer of 1987, the church called Don and Vivian Bruck out of mission retirement to what became six years of effective pastoral ministry.
+When the Plucar’s term concluded in the summer of 1987, the church called Don and Vivian Bruck out of mission retirement to what became six years of fruitful pastoral ministry.

 June 1994 to June 1995 brought a period of unprecedented trial: while the English Department found itself for the first time without a pastor, the church's senior pastor Furuyama, mere months following the 1994 Billy Graham Crusade in Tokyo, of which he was Dr. Graham's interpreter, was diagnosed with terminal cancer.
 After continuing to preach and minister as long as he had the strength, he passed away in February 1995, leaving a huge hole, but also a wonderful legacy.